-In the course of the ensuing 60 years a number of other MS techniques have been developed to help businesses increase their cost efficiency, techniques like Network Analysis, Non-linear Programming, Monte Carlo Simulation, and Genetic Algorithms.
-These advanced applied techniques are routinely utilized by Fortune 500 corporations to ensure that the operating decisions they make return optimal profits.
+Management Science (MS) can be loosely defined as a grab bag of advanced analytic techniques whose applications can increase profits by optimizing the cost efficiency of select business operations.
+Techniques such as Network Analysis, Non-linear Programming, Project Management, Monte Carlo Simulation, Decision Analysis, Stochastic Modeling, and Genetic Algorithms are routinely utilized by Fortune 500 corporations to ensure that the operating decisions they make return optimal profits.
 Yet there is nothing inherently “mega-corporate“ about these techniques.
-The MS techniques that a multi-billion dollar corporation like EXXON uses to optimize their decision making processes are the exact same ones that can be employed to optimize the assembly line at a million dollar corporation like ACME Coat Hangers LLC.
+The (MS) techniques that a multi-billion dollar corporation like General Electric uses to optimize their decision making processes are the exact same ones that can be employed to optimize the assembly line at a million dollar corporation like ACME Coat Hangers LLC.

-Simply put, applying MS techniques assures the small business owner that he is taking the most profitable course of action possible when confronted with a critical business decision, whether that decision is as straight forward as deciding the most profitable way to manufacture a bookcase, or something as esoteric as simulating an entire factory in cyber-space to determine its optimal production capacity configuration before spending a dime on its construction.
+Simply put, applying (MS) techniques assures the small business owner that he is taking the most profitable course of action possible when confronted with a critical business decision, whether that decision is as straight forward as deciding the most profitable way to manufacture a bookcase, or something as esoteric as simulating an entire factory in cyber-space to determine its optimal production capacity configuration before spending a dime on its construction.